amareb/Text-to-Speech/README.md

 # Text-to-Speech
 ---

-# Text-to-Speech (TTS) Web Application
+# Text-to-Speech Web Application

-This is a simple web application that allows you to convert text into speech using the browser's built-in Text-to-Speech (TTS) capabilities.
+This is a simple web application that allows you to convert text into speech using the browser's built-in Text-to-Speech capabilities.
 Users can enter text into a textarea, click a "Speak" button to have the text spoken aloud.

 ## Table of Contents